What is it?

 As the size of a class or teaching group gets smaller it is suggested that the range of approaches a teacher can employ and the amount of attention each student will receive will increase, improving outcomes for students.

 How effective is it?

-Reducing class size appears to result in around 3 months additional progress for students, on average.
+Reducing class size appears to result in around three months' additional progress for students, on average.
 Intuitively, it seems obvious that reducing the number of students in a class will improve the quality of teaching and learning, for example by increasing the amount of high quality feedback or one to one attention learners receive.
-However, overall the evidence does not show particularly large or clear effects, until class size is reduced substantially, such as to below 20 or even below 15 students.
-It appears to be very hard to achieve improvements from modest class size reductions above 20, for example from 30 to 25.
+However, overall, the evidence does not show particularly large or clear effects until class size is reduced substantially to fewer than 20 or even 15 students.
+It appears to be very hard to achieve improvements from modest reductions in class size to numbers above 20, for example from 30 to 25.

 The key issue appears to be whether the reduction is large enough to permit the teacher to change their teaching approach when working with a smaller class and whether, as a result, the students change their learning behaviours.
 If no change occurs then, perhaps unsurprisingly, learning is unlikely to improve.
 When a change in teaching approach does accompany a class size reduction (which appears hard to achieve until classes are smaller than about 20) then benefits on achievement can be identified, in addition to improvements on behaviour and attitudes.
 In some studies, these benefits persist for a number of years (from early primary school through to at least the end of primary school).

 There is some evidence that reducing class sizes is more likely to be effective when accompanied by professional development for teachers focusing on teaching skills and approaches.
 Some evidence suggests slightly larger effects are documented for lower achievers and, for very young students, those with lower socio-economic status.

 Smaller class sizes may also provide more opportunities for teachers to develop new skills and approaches.